What is TarakĪ ?

 TarakĪ was founded in October 2017 by Shuranjeet Singh after his personal experience with mental ill-health as a student.

 TarakĪ is a Punjabi word signifying the state of being forward-facing, progressive, and looking to a better future.
-TarakĪ wants to reshape how Punjabi communities approach mental health and mental illness at an individual and collective level.
+TarakĪ looks to work alongside Punjabi communities to reshape approaches to mental health at an individual and collective level.

 Taraki’s work is encapsulated in the below mission statements: